MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

   ![](media/desktop-connect-azure-consumption-insights/azure-consumption-insights_08.png)

   This version of the connector only supports enterprise enrollments from https://ea.azure.com.
-China enrollments are not currently supported.
+China enrollments aren't currently supported.

 Next, provide your *Access key* to connect.